-The California Coastal Commission has filed its Brief in Opposition to the cert petition in Charles A. Pratt Const.
+The property owner has filed its Reply in Support of Petition for a Writ of Certiorari in Charles A. Pratt Const.
 Co. v.
 California Coastal Comm’n, No. 08-668 (cert. petition filed Nov.
 18, 2008) (SCOTUS docket report here).
-The California Court of Appeal’s opinion, reported at 76 Cal.
+The petition seeks review of the California Court of Appeal’s opinion reported at 76 Cal.
 Rptr.
-2d 466 (Cal.
-Ct.
-App.
-2008) is

 Penn Central